plotly/plotly.py/pages/plot-data-from-csv.md

 #### Reference

-See [https://plotly.com/python/getting-started](getting-started.md) for more information about Plotly's Python API!
+See the [getting started page](getting-started.md) for more information about Plotly's Python API!